ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

     <<<<<<< HEAD
     Title: A paper about proteines
     =======
-    Title: A paper everything but proteines
+    Title: A paper about everything but proteines
     >>>>>>> 71d34decd32124ea809e50cfbb7da8e3e354ac26

 The mark-up shows us the parts of the file causing the conflict and the